EEE511-Hand-Gesture-Control/Hand-Gesture-Robot-Control/README.md

 # Hand-Gesture-Robot-Control

 This project was our team's final project for EEE 511: Artificial Neural Computation.
 The purpose of this project was to create a CNN that could be used to control a UR10e robotic arm.
-This README outlines the steps necessary to run the project on your own platform with the following **Requirements**:
+This README outlines the steps necessary to run the project on your own platform with the following:

 ## Requirements
 - System Requirements: